18F/handbook/_pages/business-units/operations/outreach/blogging.md

 ## Choosing a blog

 TTS has a number of blogs that employees can publish to.
-Depending on the content, it is possible that you could publish to the blog of team that isn't your own.
-These are the blogs:
+Normally folks will publish to their team's blog.
+Depending on the content, however, it is possible that you could publish to the blog of team that isn't your own.
+These are the TTS blogs:

 - [18F blog](https://18f.gsa.gov/blog/)
 - [digital.gov blog](https://digital.gov/posts/)